PyAmsterdam/py.amsterdam/content/2021/10-03-first.rst

 Abstract
 ~~~~~~~~
-"Teams change often.
+Teams change often.
 People leave and people join.
 In addition to those changes, we tend to forget what we were thinking.
 That's why it's a good practice to document those thoughts,
 discussions and decisions into a format that doesn't lose them.
 In this talk I explore ways to use tools and